clara-j/pfsense_zfs_check/README.md

 # pfsense_zfs_check
 Health check script for pfSense on ZFS.

-This job will check all ZFS pools to confirm health state of them, and check if usage of the pool has not reached configurable value (default 50%)
+This job will check all ZFS pools to confirm health state of them, trigger a scrub of the pool, and check if usage of the pool has not reached configurable value (default 50%)

 # Config file
 By default the script will produce a warning when drive space is at 50% or greater.
 If you want to change this modify the following line